 Fortune 500 companies with offices within Nashville include companies such as Bridgestone, Nissan North America, Tractor Supply Company and Dollar General.
 It is the home of Goo Goo Clusters (made in Nashville since 1912).
 The economic environment of the area has placed Nashville on many business lists, including Forbes Best Places for Business and Careers (5 in 2013), Forbes Best City for White Collar Jobs (4 in 2015), and Business Facilities Cities for Economic Growth Potential (1 in 2015).
 Nashville is a major railroad hub, with CSX lines heading in multiple directions.
 However, Nashville is not served by Amtrak, making it the third-largest metropolitan area in the country without such passenger service, behind Las Vegas and Columbus.

-The above was taken from a yet-to-be-released "Nashville & Eastern - History Through The Miles" book by Barton Jennings, one of a series of railroad route histories created from years of operating charter passenger trains across the United States.
-The books are available through Amazon as they are released.The first stop was at the Tennessee Central station in Lebanon.
+The above was taken from "Nashville & Eastern - History Through The Miles" book by Barton Jennings, one of a series of railroad route histories created from years of operating charter passenger trains across the United States.
+The books are available through Amazon as they are released.The Tennessee Central station in Lebanon, used by the Nashville and Eastern.

 The Tennessee Central concrete mile marker.
-From here we drove over to the Music City Star station and parked, then waited for the train to arrive from the yard to take us to Nashville.
+We drove over to the Music City Star station and waited for the train to arrive from the yard to take us to Nashville.

-We rode the line from Lebanon and we stopped at Martha, Mount Juliet, Hermitage and Donelson before reaching the Tennessee Central Railroad Museum, where at the switch to their property, my new mileage began and continued all the way to Riverfront Station.
-When we arrived, I noticed that the passengers had already lined up in a very orderly line to board the train.
-To ensure that we had seats, I had Elizabeth stay on while Bob went to the Riverfront station to get his senior ticket and I went to take pictures of our F40PH.
+We stopped at Martha, Mount Juliet, Hermitage and Donelson before reaching the Tennessee Central Railroad Museum, where at the switch to their property, our new mileage began and continued all the way to Riverfront Station.
+When we arrived, I noticed that the passengers had already queued in a very orderly line to board.
+To ensure that we had seats, I had Elizabeth stay on while Bob went to the Riverfront station to get his senior ticket and I went to take photograph the train.

 Music City Star F40PH 121 at Riverfront Station in Nashville.
-We then switched places while Elizabeth went off to photograph the engine and I watched the seat.
-Bob soon joined us then we started the trip back to Lebanon aboard Train 157 and bought tickets from the conductor.
-He sold us tickets to Mt.
-Juliet.
-Then he asked us if we were going to Lebanon and when we said yes, he informed us that this train only went as far as Mt.
-Juliet.
-He then came back with tickets to Lebanon and told us just to wait thirty minutes for the next train to arrive in Mt.
-Juliet that would take us to Lebanon.
-He said this happens all the time to passengers.
-We did not know that we were in a quiet car until a nice lady informed us of that fact and I looked up and saw the sign.
-So we used hushed tones after that.
-We then rode to Mt.
-Juliet where we detrained and it was time for more pictures.
+We then switched places while Elizabeth went off to photograph the locomotive.
+Bob soon joined us then we started the journey back to Lebanon aboard Train 157 and bought tickets from the conductor but he sold us tickets to Mt.
+Juliet, then asked if we were going to Lebanon.
+When we said yes, he informed us that this train only went as far as Mt.
+Juliet and went away but came back with tickets to Lebanon, telling us to wait thirty minutes for the next train to arrive in Mt.
+Juliet so we could return to Lebanon.
+He noted that this was a common occurence.
+So at Mt.
+Juliet, we detrained.

 Our train at Mt.
 Juliet.

-Music City Star F40PH 121 at Mt.
-Juliet.
-This train then headed back to Riverfront Station to become the last train from Nashville to Lebanon.
-So we waited the thirty minutes but then I had ideas for other pictures.
+Music City Star F40PH 121.
+This train then went back to Riverfront Station to become the last train from Nashville to Lebanon.

 Bob and Elizabeth looking good at the Mt.
 Juliet station.

 The Music City Star information board.
-We waited, then about 5:30 PM, we heard a horn and then the crossing gates went down and the train approached.
+We waited, then about 5:30 PM, heard a horn, the crossing gates went down and the train approached.

-Music City Star Train 159 with F40PH 122, originally Amtrak 399, built by Electro-Motive Division in 1985.
-We rode this train back to Lebanon then drove to a gas station where we filled up the rental car before returning to the Days Inn where Bob and Elizabeth checked in.
-From here we went to the Longhorn Steakhouse where I enjoyed a much-needed steak.
-We returned to the hotel, wrote the first story then discovered the FTP explorer was not working.
-This was a first in all my trips, so after I struggled, I sent Steve an e-mail because Robin has had the same problem when he was out of space.
-I watched some television then called it a night.
+Music City Star Train 159 with F40PH 122, nee Amtrak 399, built by Electro-Motive Division in 1985.
+We rode this train back to Lebanon then drove to a petrol station where we filled the rental car before returning to the Days Inn where Bob and Elizabeth checked in.
+From here we went to the Longhorn Steakhouse where I enjoyed a much-needed steak then returned to the hotel, wrote the first travelogue then I watched some television and called it a night.